Last Updated on by

 If you really like the Montana 610, but you want the ability to take pictures, the Montana 680 is your best choice.
 This model has all the maps and everything that the 610 has, in addition to an 8MP camera.

 This model retails for $549.99.

-Dedicated outdoor enthusiasts that want the functionality of the 610, the preloaded TOPO maps of the 610t, and the camera functionality of the 680 will find it all with the Montana 680t.
+Dedicated outdoor enthusiasts that want the functionality and elevation of the 610, the preloaded TOPO maps of the 610t, and the camera functionality of the 680 will find it all with the Montana 680t.
 This is a really a total package for someone that a versatile handheld under the $600 mark.

 To be precise, the Montana 680t retails for $599.99.

 Choosing between the Oregon and the Montana is a little more difficult once you get into the 600 and 700 models.
 Previously Garmin only had GPS and GLONASS navigation in the Oregon, but in the 600 Montana series you’ll see that all of them now have both as well.